Turn Microsoft Excel Into a Tax Calculator With These Templates

 Overall, Taxvisor is easy to use.
 It doesn’t offer the massive range of additional worksheets and tax schedules included with Excel1040, but the simpler, much cleaner design aids focus.
 Likewise, there may not be super detailed instructions, but each input has a minute tool-tip quickly detailing what the box use is.
 But don’t let the simplistic approach fool you.
 Taxvisor is still a fully featured tax calculator.

-There is always the option of creating your own tax calculator, but you’ll need to be prepared.
-First, there are a few Excel formulas you need to know:
+You always have the option of creating a personal federal income tax calculator spreadsheet.
+First, there are a few Excel formulas to learn:

-The linked article explores how you can put each formula to use.
-For instance, VLOOKUP is perfect for finding and returning values in a tax table, while you can use ISPMT to calculate the amount of interest paid on your outstanding loans.
+Read more about what these Excel formulas do and how to use them properly .
+As a quick example, you can use VLOOKUP to find and return values in a tax table, while you can use ISPMT to calculate the amount of interest paid on your outstanding loans.

-The IRS provide a comprehensive Tax Topic Index that covers the major questions.
-The IRS website search function is also pretty useful.
-As with most things tax, it is highly likely another citizen has had the same question!
+As with all things tax, it is highly likely another citizen has asked the same question!